Cellular Therapies Laboratory

 - Facilitate implementation of cellular therapy clinical trials throughout the Cincinnati area by: a) producing the clinical trial test material under cGMP conditions; b) Providing regulatory documentation for IND applications and IRB submissions; c) storing and distributing both investigational and licensed cell therapy products, including Kymriah and Yescarta.

 - Educate laboratory technologists and research scientists in the laboratory aspects of hematopoietic stem cell transplantation.

-The Cellular Therapy Division provides comprehensive laboratory support for bone marrow and stem cell transplant patients at CCHMC, Jewish Hospital, Kenwood and Akron Children's Hospital, as well as for National Marrow Donor Program (NMDP).
-Our program provides peripheral blood stem cell apheresis collections, and a large array of processing and cryopreservation services, as outlined below.
+The Cellular Therapy Laboratory provides comprehensive laboratory support for bone marrow and stem cell transplant patients at UC Health, CCHMC, Jewish Hospital, and Akron Children's Hospital, as well as for the National Marrow Donor Program (NMDP).

 In addition, this group assists in the development of novel cellular therapy products and performs innovative cell selection and depletion procedures on hematopoietic progenitor cell grafts and other cellular materials for clinical trial use.

 The Cell Therapy Laboratory either provides the desired quality control testing in-house, or maintains contractual relationships with several laboratories on campus at the University of Cincinnati to provide the patient's physician with an understanding of the quality of the graft collected for their patients.
 Available testing includes: